MpStyle/mwat/README.md

     - index.html
 - mwat.jar

-In the laguanges folder there is the *json* file containing the traslations:
+In the laguanges folder there is the *json* file containing the translations:
 ```
 {
   "app_name": "mwat",